vsaldanyac/flight-info/README.md

 ### Structure

 - There are three docker containers up.

-· One for redis (on the redis port)
+· One for redis (on the redis port) named _redis_

-· One for the external service that provides the flights for the given tail number (on port 8081) · One for the service that we want to use (on port 8080)
+· One for the external service that provides the flights for the given tail number (on port 8081) named _plane-services_

+· One for the service that we want to use (on port 8080) named _flight-services_

 The data to use for this test, borns from an external json file, loaded as a resource of the external service.